The Taiwan Fund, Inc. Announces 3rd Quarter Earnings

 For the nine month period ended May 31, 2023, the Fund's net asset value per share increased $5.78 per share from the net asset value per share of $29.96 reported on August 31, 2022.
 For the nine month period ended May 31, 2023, the share price, as traded on the NYSE, increased $3.47 per share from the share price of $25.20 reported on August 31, 2022.
 The Fund had a total return of 19.29% for the nine month period ended May 31, 2023 based on the change in its net asset value.
 For the same period the TAIEX Total Return Index returned 17.70% (in US$ terms).

 For the three month period ended May 31, 2023, the Fund had net realized gains of $1,210,255 on investments and foreign currency transactions and an increase in net unrealized appreciation of $24,413,350 on investments and foreign currency transactions.
-The Fund's net investment income (consisting of dividend and interest income less operating expenses) for the same period was $781,065.
+The Fund's net investment loss (consisting of dividend and interest income less operating expenses) for the same period was $65,714 [corrected].

 Quarter Ended